whipsterCZ/laravel-ajax/README.md

 ## FrontEnd

-to AJAXify your HTML just add `ajax` class to your Forms or Anchors
+to send your FORMs and LINKs by AJAX just add `ajax` class
 ~~~~~ html
 <form action="" class="ajax">
 <a href="ajax/my-action" class="ajax">
 ~~~~~

-If we want redraw some html
+If we want redraw some html after AJAX request
 ~~~~~ html
 <div id='snippet'>
    @include('partials/_snippet')